-Industry projections for the portable digital music player market for the period 2004-2008 suggest a compound annual growth rate of 15.6% for the overall market and a compound annual growth rate exceeding 40% for the HDD segment of the market, reflecting the trend toward digital music player products containing greater data storage capacities.
-These products require a simple, reliable, and intuitive user interface solution to navigate efficiently through menus and scroll through extensive play lists and songs contained on the HDD.
-We believe we are uniquely positioned to take advantage of this rapidly growing market based on our technology, engineering know-how, and the broad acceptance of our custom-designed user interface solutions currently found in the top selling HDD digital music players.
+Industry projections for the portable digital music player market for the period 2004-2008 suggest a compound annual growth rate of 26% for the overall market and a compound annual growth rate exceeding 30% for the HDD segment of the market, reflecting the trend toward portable digital music player products containing greater data storage capacities.
+These products require a simple, reliable, and intuitive user interface solution to navigate efficiently through menus and scroll through extensive play lists and songs contained in the host device.
+We believe we are well positioned to take advantage of this rapidly growing market based on our technology, engineering know-how, and the broad acceptance of our custom-designed user interface solutions currently found in several HDD portable digital music players.